-Business Goals: PERQ was looking to take their existing microsite experience for direct mail marketing campaigns and update it with an improved experience for customers and branding from PERQ’s digital incentive platform, FATWIN.
-All customers would be converted to the new FATWIN microsite from the previous brand’s microsite.
+Business Goals: PERQ was looking to take their existing microsite experience for our client’s direct mail marketing campaigns and update it with an improved experience for customers and branding from PERQ’s digital incentive platform, FATWIN.

-User Requirements: User research, revised user personas, and a renewed product strategy had revealed a need to improve the information architecture, interaction design, and content strategy in order to build more trust in the FATWIN brand and an improved direct mail-to-microsite experience.
+Overview: A new product strategy from the product team and executives combined with user research and revised user personas done by my team had revealed a need to improve the information architecture, interaction design, and content strategy of the sites in order to build more trust in the FATWIN brand and an improved direct mail-to-microsite experience.

 User Flows: I created user workflow diagrams to help visualize the logical flow of information to help clarify the user and business requirements, as well as to identify the various use cases to be considered within the revised microsite.

 Wireframes: With my fellow UX/UI team member, we created many low- to mid-fidelity wireframes not only to document early ideas, but also to define and conceptualize the interaction design.
 As the requirements changed throughout iterations of the wireframes, the numerous concepts allowed us to clarify how the requirements could translate into a user interface.

 Annotated Clickable Prototypes and UI Patterns: We created three iterations of clickable prototypes along with revised UI patterns, ending with an interactive prototype that I created using Axure to demonstrate how the user would interact with the microsite on the web (desktop and mobile), coming from the motivational trigger on a direct mail piece they received.
 By viewing these prototypes on the web (and in the hands of users), we were able to get an idea of the overall user experience prior to development.
 These prototypes were also used for usability testing.